OkuhleM/OkuhleM/_posts/2021-03-17-Getting_Started_with_GitHub.md

 I personally would defined it as a site which takes files from a reposistory, processes them and publishes them.
 I code using Visual Studio Code which supports a lot of programming language.

-## Getting stated with Github pages
+## Getting started with Github pages

 The first thing I did when I was firstly introduced to GitHub after I had set up my GitHub account was to create a repository and gave it a name.